Blue Lagoon and Golden Circle Experience

-- Children up to the age of 11 years old may join the tour for free.
-Please note, children under the age of 2 are not allowed to go into the Blue Lagoon but are welcome on the premises.
+- Please note, that children under the age of 2 are not allowed to go into the Blue Lagoon but are welcome on the premises.

 - Babies younger than 1-year-old (under 9 kg) are only safe in babies car seats that require 3-point seat belts, which Reykjavik Excursions cannot provide.
 According to Icelandic law of children's safety onboard busses, compared to the equipment Reykjavik Excursions offer presently, only children over 1 year of age can be accommodated.
 Reykjavik Excursions cannot guarantee the safety of children younger than one year and thus they cannot be booked on tours.
 Children 1-3 years of age must use an appropriate child's car seats.
 Children 3 or 4 years and older (over 18 kg) can use the normal seat belts on our buses.